 Less than half will ask, what brand of battery am I getting?
 Always ask!
 If they answer that the brand is “Go Bad” or “Aiyo”, it’s time to call another service provider!

 This is the first thing you should be sure of when you purchase a car battery – just as a Geely is different from a Toyota, so also battery brands can mean a world of difference in the performance and specifications.
 From capacity to Ah to CCA, all these matters.

 And we are also quite sure some brand new batteries do not work as well as their sticker labels tell us they do.
 Why?
-Because brand matters, and because customers do not usually have a professional meter to measure their new battery with, some low class manufacturers tend to cheat claiming high capacity and CCA.
+Because, again, brand matters, and because customers do not usually have a professional meter to measure their new battery with, some low-class manufacturers tend to cheat claiming high capacity and CCA.
 These poor brands are also the ones that tend to start failing months before other established brands do.

 We don’t just talk about specifications and power of the battery – some poor brand batteries are so bad they damage your car in subtle ways and sometimes unimaginable ways.
 See what happened to this low quality battery below!
-It exploded inside the car, cracking it’s case apart and the acid spilled out to damage the metal parts of the car.
+It exploded inside the car, cracking it’s case apart and the acid spilled out to damage the metal parts of the car below the battery.